jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 the scientific revolution explained more of this phenomenon, spiritual explanations lost salience, and spirituality is now no longer a valid concept.
-This argument fails due to the obvious fact that almost all religous belief has nothing to do with attempts to model physical reality, but this has not prevented materialists from presenting this explanation repeatedly to each other in their discussions of religion.
+This argument fails due to the obvious fact that almost all religous belief has nothing to do with attempts to model physical reality.
+However, this has not prevented materialists from presenting this explanation repeatedly to each other in their discussions of religion.
 To such materialists then, "spirituality" is hogwash; a cover for incoherent beliefs that does nothing but signify the believer as holding beliefs in non-existent invisible, untestable phenomenon.

 Ironically, this materialistic definition of spirituality may be the one must used in populat culture - an "invisible world" resistant to scientific inquiry and skeptical questioning.
 This view is sometimes adopted by religious people in spite of its deep